jayhowell/JBoss7.1DomainSessionReplication/README.md

 ```

-    2. Add the follwoing block to the distributed cache.
+    2. Add the following block to the distributed cache.

 ```